Dental Bridges Torrance

 Fill the Gaps in Your Smile

-A missing tooth or several missing teeth don’t only look unappealing—they also can cause serious consequences for the remaining teeth in your mouth.
-Just one missing tooth can adversely affect your bite—what we call the occlusion—causing other teeth to drift out of their proper positions, and may even lead to symptoms of a temporomandibular joint disorder, or TMD.
+A missing tooth or several missing teeth don’t only look unappealing—they can also cause serious consequences for the remaining teeth in your mouth.
+Just one missing tooth can adversely affect your bite—what we call the occlusion—causing other teeth to drift out of their proper positions and potentially lead to symptoms of temporomandibular joint disorder, or TMD.
 The troubles don’t end there either!
-A missing tooth can lead to all sorts of different issues
+A missing tooth can lead to all sorts of different issues, so make sure to give us a call so that we can rebuild your smile using a custom-made fixed dental bridge.

 Why Choose Blue Coast Dental Group for Dental Bridges?